-- Add 1/4 C soy sauce, the juice from the 8 oz. can of pineapple, and 1-1.5 tsp of sesame seed oil.
+- Add ¼ C soy sauce, the juice from the 8 oz. can of pineapple, and 1-1.5 teaspoon of sesame seed oil.
 Toss with chicken.
 Set aside to marinate while you prepare the vegetables and rice.

-- Add 1 Tbsp cooking oil to wok or deep sautee pan and heat on medium-high heat.
+- Add 1 tablespoon cooking oil to wok or deep sautee pan and heat on medium-high heat.

 - When thoroughly hot, add chicken with marinade to wok.
 Stir fry until cooked through.
 Remove from skillet.

 - Add carrots, bell pepper, and onion to wok.
 Stir fry until crisp tender.